Home » The Very Best Pasta Primavera

-Craig Claiborne is a personal hero of mine, and he may well be the most influential American food editor and restaurant critic of the last 100 years.
-I think that he’d be okay with my addition of ham to his beloved Pasta Primavera, what with being an Ole Miss alum and Mississippi native and all.
+Craig Claiborne is a hero of mine, and he may well be the most influential American food editor and restaurant critic of the last 100 years.
+I think that he’d be okay with my addition of ham to his beloved Pasta Primavera, what with being a Mississippi native and Ole Miss alum and all.
 The addition of some sort of protein isn’t new.
 Chicken and shrimp aren’t strangers to Pasta Primavera, and smoked salmon takes it to a whole new level.
 But I like to add bits of ham–especially leftover Easter ham.
 Nothing screams “Springtime!” in the South quite like leftover Easter ham.

 Many recipes call for heavy cream, but I prefer the light creaminess of evaporated milk for Past Primavera instead.
-Further, evaporated milk comes in 12 oz. cans, which is exactly how much you need.
+Further, evaporated milk comes in 12 oz. cans, which is exactly how much you need for this one-pot version.
 You won’t believe how silky the primavera sauce gets!
 You can certainly substitute whole milk, half and half, or buttermilk if you like.

 The main thing to consider as you add vegetables is when to put the various vegetables into the pot.
 Generally, squash and zucchini should be sautéed with the firm vegetables before adding the broth and pasta.
 More tender vegetables like asparagus, thin green beans, and broccoli, go in with the pasta.
 Tender greens go in with the peas, ham, and parmesan.
 Vegetables that are already cooked like my artichoke hearts and tomatoes also go in with the peas, ham, and cheese.

 And finally, if you want a lovely silky smooth sauce, definitely use the kind of parmesan cheese you grate yourself.
-If you’re in a pinch can cope with graininess and possible clumping, go ahead and use whatever version you have.
+If you’re in a pinch can cope with some graininess and possible clumping, go ahead and use whatever version of pre-grated parmesan you have.
 Obviously, I recommend the former, but I’ve certainly done the latter.

 And I always, always, always, garnish the pasta with a little lemon zest.

-PRO TIP: The Best Pasta Primavera tastes great as leftovers, but like many leftover pastas, it can seem a little dry.
-If reheating leftovers–even in the microwave–add a tablespoon or two of milk, stock, pasta water, or plain water per serving.
+PRO TIP: The Best Pasta Primavera tastes great as leftovers, in fact it’s even better the second day.
+But like many leftover pastas, it can seem a little dry.
+If you’re reheating leftovers–even in the microwave–add a tablespoon or two of milk, stock, pasta water, or plain water per serving.
 Stir well after heating to loosen the sauce back up, and enjoy!

 Ingredients